A Helmsman is a very important member of the bridge team.

 While some of these errors look very simple and preventable, being in that moment proves to be challenging.

-Common Helmsman Mistakes and Ways to Avoid Them
+Common Helmsman Mistakes While Steering and How to Avoid Them

 When you are on the steering wheel, you basically hold the lives of the crew on that ship.